SWeszler/programming_problems/dynamic_programming/knapsack/README.md

 Answer: 220

 ## Solution
-How to build two dimensional DP table:
+How to build two-dimensional DP table:
-1) It's easier to determine what's the value that needs to be stored, in this case we need to compute and store the sum of item values.
-This means values can't be one of two dimensions.
+1) It's easier to determine the value we need to store than the dimensions of a table.
+In this case we need to compute and store the max sum of items from the value array.
+This means the max value can't be one of the two dimensions.
-2) The remaining input is weights and knapsack capacity - W. Both are represented by integer numbers, and can be easily plotted on two dimensional array.
+2) The remaining inputs we've got are weights and knapsack capacity - W. Both are represented by integer numbers, so we can easily distribute them on a DP table.

 ## Data structure